francoism90/dotfiles/README.md

 systemctl reboot
 ```

-> **NOTE:** It is important to reboot first before continuing with the guide.
+You can now install overlayed packages or packages inside a toolbox from RPM Fusion.

 ### Upgrading

-To upgrade on major releases, e.g. Fedora Silverblue 38 > 39:
+To upgrade on major releases, e.g. Fedora Silverblue 39 > 40:

 ```bash
 rpm-ostree update --uninstall rpmfusion-free-release --uninstall rpmfusion-nonfree-release \